PetSafe Swaps & Nutrition

 Nutritional breakdown for cats

 While some healthy cats may tolerate small tastes of marshmallows, there is a higher risk of gastrointestinal upset or longer-term issues if it is given frequently or in large amounts.
 Because cats and dogs have very different metabolism from humans, the same healthy fats or plant compounds we enjoy can stress their digestive system or organs.
-Many veterinary nutritionists recommend skipping marshmallows entirely in favor of safer, nutrient balanced treats.
+Many veterinary nutritionists recommend skipping marshmallows entirely in favor of safer, nutrient-balanced treats.

 Safe serving suggestions